exaudi26/exaudi26/README.md

-# 💫 About Me:
-Hi 👋 I'm Hotbaen Eliezer<br> I’m currently a student 🧔 in North Sumatera 🏛️<br>🌱 I’m currently learning 📗 about Android Development 📲<br>⚡ Fun fact ⚡<br>I prefer a 7/10 rather than 10/10
+I’m currently a student 🧔 in North Sumatera 🏛️<br>🌱 I’m currently learning 📗 about Android Development 📲<br>⚡ Fun fact ⚡<br>I prefer a 7/10 rather than 10/10

 ## 🌐 Socials: